pablogsal/a_star_algorithm/README.md

     This class will have three main elements:

-        - A heap that will act as a priority queue (self).
+        - A heap that will act as a cost queue (self).
         - A visited dict that will act as a visited set and as a mapping of the form  point:came_from
         - A costs dict that will act as a mapping of the form point:cost_so_far
     """